Parveen Shakir: Poetic themes

-Parveen Shakir's poems are known for their in-depth exploration of sensitive topics rarely talked about, especially for women.
+Shakir's poems are known for their in-depth exploration of sensitive topics rarely talked about, especially for women.
 Her poems aimed to encompass all parts of being a woman, from the innocence to the start of being conscious of one's own sexuality, and more adult struggles as well.
 These include the hardships of love, the restrictions and social pressures faced uniquely by women, and the need for women to be more represented in all areas of society.
 One aspect of writing that Shakir is particularly known for is her introduction of female pronouns, both first person and third person, as a way to normalize femininity in poetry, specifically within the realm of Urdu poetry, a traditionally masculine field.

 Through her ghazals in particular, she continued to embody a feminine voice through grammatical choices, giving a voice to females and the female experience.
 Shakir's personal life was extremely influential in the choice of style and topic that she chose to pursue.
 An example of this would be the tumultuous divorce between her and her husband, which resulted in her losing custody of her son due to Pakistani law.
 This event was one of the reasons her writing focused heavily on women's issues in regards to their place in society.
 Many of her poems lament the discrimination women face, especially as a divorcee living in a more conservative country.